This is also going in my report:

 I have written previously about the need to tread carefully.
 I don’t mean to be a Grinch but Christmas time is especially important to have your wits about you and not just get caught up in festivities.
 Just like my previous post I mean treading carefully as in literally as much as figuratively.

 Christmas parties can be an enjoyable end to the year but all it takes is for some stray mistletoe for revellers to shoot themselves in the foot.
 See what I did there?
 If not, read it again because it’s a pearler- Missile.
 Toe.
 Shoot.
 Foot.
 Got it?
 Never mind.
 Some crowds can be fun and some really do mean having wits around you.
-You can use your imagine for yourself what kind of wits are around.
+You can use your imagination what kind of wits are around.

 I went to such a function recently and just like my exploits in the Victorian Alps, I failed to tread carefully and the simple task of walking on a footpath to get to the function results in a twisted ankle.
 Either the local council is too lazy to design a path that is flat or stable or it was specifically designed that way to compensate anyone who suffers from a bit of wobbly shoe.